ropensci/rsnps/cran-comments.md

 ---

-This version includes a new feature and two minor improvement of the function `ncbi_snp_query`, and a change in the vignette (we now pre-compile the vignette to avoid long runtimes).
+This version includes more tests, some spelling corrections and some formatting corrections.

 Thanks!
-Julia Gustavsen and Sina Rüeger
+Julia Gustavsen